BenjaminEngelman/ADA-Project/README.md

 # Dataset
 [Dunnhumby](https://www.dunnhumby.com/careers/engineering/sourcefiles): This dataset contains household level transactions over two years from a group of 2,500 households who are frequent shoppers at a retailer.
 Moreover, this dataset provides demographic information for households as well as information about campaigns and discounts of stores.
+[USDA National Nutrient DB](https://data.world/craigkelly/usda-national-nutrient-db): This dataset is a flattened version of the USDA National Nutrient Database.
+It includes nutritional information of different type of food as well as their description and food category.

 # A list of internal milestones up until project milestone 2
 ## Until 7th of November